What is private yoga training, anyway?

 I then assess this person’s willingness to change and to improve their health through yoga and fitness.
 Sometimes people want to change, but they aren’t willing to change anything about their life, such as their work and free time balance, eating habits, and other variables that fill a day’s time.
 If one wants change, one must change something!

 During our talk, the client relates his or her fitness history, preferences, and goals.
-With this information as a baseline, I write a report with all the calculations, then consider deeply what can be do to reach the goals in the most time-efficient way possible.
+With this information as a baseline, I write a report with all the calculations, then consider deeply what can be done to reach the goals in the most time-efficient way possible.
 The program must be something they want and enjoy, wrapped in what they need.
 Some resistance training, maybe some high intensity interval training, or possible just working toward those.
 The program will include yoga, as well as supplemental exercises.

 Yoga is a type of body-weight movement that can build a strong and flexible body, as well as integrate the mind, body, and breath, leading to mastery.
 I don’t know of any other fitness regimen that offers as much as yoga.